Dec 09, 2022

 Another critical driver of biased design is data.
 Project decisions are often data-driven, but they may not show gender-specific trends when considered as a whole.
 Additionally, the data sets used may simply be limited and problematic due to the overrepresentation of one group (as was the case with facial recognition systems).

 Data issues also arise during prototype testing and user research.
 Undifferentiated and often not very large, samples may fail to capture different needs and expectations based on gender.
 This is amplified by confirmation bias, where researchers and designers may look to respondents' answers to confirm their personal beliefs.

 How does this circle close?
 Data affects funding.
 Funding is decided by the people at the top...
 Do you see where this is going?
 In this environment, which is (still) male-dominated, you need a combination of big and small data to reduce gender bias.
 In other words, it is important to capture not only general trends but also those of specific groups.
 Otherwise, entrepreneurs developing new technologies will rely on their own experience and assumptions, which are not universal.
-Less data on women and other underrepresented groups means less chance of making ideas credible and getting funding.
+Fewer data on women and other underrepresented groups means less chance of making ideas credible and getting funding.

 Changes are coming.
 Ways to reduce gender bias in everyday life